russmckendrick/records/content/albums/lovely-creatures-the-best-of-nick-cave-and-the-bad-seeds-1984-2014-10242191/index.md

 ---
 title: "Nick Cave & The Bad Seeds - Lovely Creatures (The Best Of Nick Cave And The Bad Seeds) (1984 – 2014)"
-album_artist: "Nick Cave & The Bad Seeds"
+artist: "Nick Cave & The Bad Seeds"
-album_title: "Lovely Creatures (The Best Of Nick Cave And The Bad Seeds) (1984 – 2014)"
+album_name: "Lovely Creatures (The Best Of Nick Cave And The Bad Seeds) (1984 – 2014)"
 date: 2017-05-05
 release_id: "10242191"
 slug: "lovely-creatures-the-best-of-nick-cave-and-the-bad-seeds-1984-2014-10242191"
+hideSummary: true
 cover:
     image: "lovely-creatures-the-best-of-nick-cave-and-the-bad-seeds-1984-2014-10242191.jpg"
+    alt: "Lovely Creatures (The Best Of Nick Cave And The Bad Seeds) (1984 – 2014) by Nick Cave & The Bad Seeds"
+    caption: "Lovely Creatures (The Best Of Nick Cave And The Bad Seeds) (1984 – 2014) by Nick Cave & The Bad Seeds"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Post-Punk", "Punk"]
 ---

 ## Tracklisting